Entertainment and media branding

 Content is more important than ever, but the way it is created, distributed and experienced has changed dramatically.
 Through digitization and the use of new devices, consumers have become curators of content, customizing consumption to meet their own specific needs and tastes.
 Business models have changed as tablets and smartphones are increasingly used to access movies, music, books and blogs on the go—and on demand.

 At the same time, the social sphere has given every participant a voice, creating instant and constant feedback.
-Sharing has become an inherent part of the media experience across such exploding platforms as virtual gaming and especially social media, which according to the Pew Research Center has seen a steep curve of user growth rate in all age ranges and demographics.
+Sharing has become an inherent part of the media experience across such exploding platforms as virtual gaming and especially social media.
 This has led to media and entertainment companies seeking partnerships with firms on the leading edge of innovation and change.

 Ultimately, companies in this rapidly evolving industry still serve a traditional function—creating new experiences that engage audiences.
-The challenge is forging strong relationships with empowered consumers who have high expectations about the content they interact with.
+When developing media branding strategies, the challenge is forging strong relationships with empowered consumers who have high expectations about the content they interact with.
 It’s also critical to build brands that reflect who they are today along with brand experiences that resonate across various channels and platforms.

 Technology strides have dramatically affected the value of content and distribution.
 Today’s consumers purchase individual music tracks for 99 cents, e-books for less than $10 and digital video downloads at a fraction of the cost of a DVD.
 They also expect news and other written content to be available free of charge.
 As a result, media and entertainment companies across the globe are under intense pressure to apply innovative thinking to traditional business models and create new revenue streams.